jambonz/next-static-site/markdown/docs/jobs/lead-dev.md

 # Lead Open Source Developer

-[drachtio](https://drachtio.org) and [jambonz](https://jambonz.org) are open source projects that have been widely adopted by many companies in the realtime communications space.
-- drachtio is the open source SIP server that is programmable using Node.js and makes it easy for web app developers to build sophisticated SIP server applications.
-- jambonz is the open-source CPaaS that is designed for the needs of communication service providers.
+[jambonz](https://jambonz.org) and [drachtio](https://drachtio.org) are open source projects that are widely used as the underlying voice platform by some of the largest CX/AI technology companies.
+Our growth and success has created a need to expand and we are looking for a highly experienced and highly motivated lead developer to join our team.

-The success of the these projects has enabled us to expand the team, and we are looking to hire an experienced lead developer (C/C++ and Node.js) to work on the core software, to support customer deployments and to take our success to the next level.
-This is a unique opportunity to join an early-stage open source company, work closely with the founder/creator of the software (that's me - Dave Horton), and take over increasing responsibility for the future direction of the software while building yourself a sustainable career in the open source RTC community.
+This is a unique opportunity to join an early-stage open source company, work closely with the foundeing team, and take over increasing responsibility for the future direction of the software while building yourself a sustainable career in the open source RTC community.

 **What you will do**